nuttercd/ArduinoDemo/presentation.md

 ---
 ![bg right:40%](Diagrams/NANO33IoT.png)

- 1. Plug one end of resister into D2(row 20, column A on breadboard) and one end into row 10, column A, on breadboard.
+ 1. Plug one end of resister into the D2 pin (row 20, column A on breadboard) and one end into row 10, column A, on breadboard.

  2. Plug the longer side of the LED into row 10, column B, next to the resistor.

- 3. Plug the wire into row 9, column C, next to the LED and the other end into row 19 next the GND Port (Accented white on the actual Arduino)
+ 3. Plug the wire into row 9, column C, next to the LED and the other end into row 19 next the GND port (accented white on the actual Arduino).

 ---